PI-Prot-On/batchplot-autolisp/README.md

 ## Purpose

-BatchPlot was created for situations where the standard Publish workflow is unavailable.
+BatchPlot was created for situations where the standard Publish workflow is unavailable or impractical.

 The user marks drawing areas with closed rectangular polylines on a dedicated layer, and the script exports each region as a separate PDF file.